Temporal Vertex Cover with a Sliding Time Window: Approximation hardness of 2-TVC

-Now suppose, for the sake of contradiction, that there exists a PTAS for \textsc{Vertex Cover} in $\mathcal{Y}$.
-That is, for every $\epsilon >0$, we can find in polynomial time a vertex cover $S_H$ of $H$ such that $|S_H| \leq (1 + \epsilon)\tau(H)$.
-By the above discussion, we can find a vertex cover $S_G$ of $G$ such that
+To complete the proof, suppose for the sake of contradiction that there exists a PTAS for \textsc{Vertex Cover} in $\mathcal{Z}$.
+That is, for every $\epsilon >0$, we can compute in polynomial time a vertex cover $S_H$ of $H$ such that $|S_H| \leq (1 + \epsilon)\tau(H)$.
+As we showed above, starting from $S_H$, we can compute in polynomial time a vertex cover $S_G$ of $G$ such that

 where in the first equality we used (\ref{eq:vcGH}), and in the last inequality we used the fact that $m \leq 3\tau(G)$, because every vertex in the cubic graph $G$ covers exactly 3 edges.
-Summarizing, the existence of a PTAS for \textsc{Vertex Cover} in the class $\mathcal{Y}$ would imply the existence of a PTAS in the class of cubic graphs, which would be a contradiction by \cite{alimonti2000some} unless P~=~NP. \end{proof}
+Summarizing, the existence of a PTAS for \textsc{Vertex Cover} in the class $\mathcal{Z}$ would imply the existence of a PTAS in the class of cubic graphs, which is a contradiction, unless P=NP~\cite{alimonti2000some}. \end{proof}

 Let now $\mathcal{X}$ be the class of graphs whose connected components are induced subgraphs of graph $\Psi$ (see Figure 1).
 Clearly, \textsc{Vertex Cover} is linearly solvable on graphs from $\mathcal{X}$.
-We will show that \DTVCproblemD{2} is APX-hard on always $\mathcal{X}$ temporal graphs by using a reduction from \textsc{Vertex Cover} on $\mathcal{Y}$.
+We will show that, unless P=NP, \DTVCproblemD{2} does not admit a PTAS on always $\mathcal{X}$ temporal graphs by using a reduction from \textsc{Vertex Cover} on $\mathcal{Z}$.